LBruni98/Network/README.md

 ## The Impact of Networking Topology, Communication and Bandwidth
 ### Topologies
 Logical Topologies are concepts, defining the architecture of the communication of the nodes in a network.
 The topology of a network can be dynamically maintained and reconfigured by routers and switches.
-The topology is mainly defining how the signals act on the network media
+The topology is mainly defining how the signals act on the network media or how data passes through the network to the devices.

 ### Communication

 ## Operating Principles